There’s a lot more to e-commerce email marketing than arbitrarily sending promotional emails and an automated cart abandonment email or two…

 Sure they may have modules or integrations with Shopify but they’re always added as an afterthought.
 And if you really want to maximise the ROI from your email marketing, you need a platform that’s built for e-commerce and nothing else.

 This way you get to take advantage of personalized product recommendations, powerful segmentation based on purchase history and ROI-based reporting instead of basing your decisions on open rates and clickthrough rates.

-My favorite email marketing platform for Shopify is ContactFlow.
-It has every feature you’ll ever need, is reasonably priced and best of all has 24-hour live chat support which many other providers don’t.
+My favorite email marketing platform for Shopify is Klaviyo.
+It has every feature you’ll ever need, is reasonably priced and best of all has great support.

 How to capture email addresses from people who haven’t bought yet